 Productivity and pay

-An interesting column in The Wall Street Journal addressed the decoupling of compensation from productivity that is shrinking the American middle class.
+An interesting column in The Wall Street Journal a while back addressed the decoupling of compensation from productivity that is shrinking the American middle class.

-“Closing the Productivity and Pay Gap” by William A. Galston says the trend that has begun in recent decades to not link pay to increases in productivity continues and shows no sign of ending.
+“Closing the Productivity and Pay Gap” by William A. Galston said the trend that began in recent decades to not link pay to increases in productivity continues and shows no sign of ending.

 Galston argues that for stability and growth in society, the link has to be re-established and that companies must be forced to restore it.
 That can be done either by sharing with workers the gains resulting from increased productivity or by paying more in taxes to support public programs made necessary by their failure to do so.